sushengyang/wwblog/source/2016-03-03-anomaly-detection-using-stl.md

 <p style="text-align:center;font-style:italic">y = str</p>

 This happens for example with sales data, where the amplitude of the seasonal component increases with increasing trend.
 This is in fact the hallmark of a multiplicative series, and the air passengers series exhibits this behavior.
 To deal with this, we log transform the original values, which carries us into addition-land, where we can do the STL decomposition.
-When we're done we can back-transform to get back to the original series.
+When we're done we back-transform to get back to the original series.

 # What about multiple seasonalities?